 With the emeals plans, there is an option to add on a breakfast and lunch menu.
 I have used these off and on to add some variety to my boring breakfasts.
 I may subscribe for a few months, then take a few months off.
 I just reuse my favorite recipes from the menu plans.
 When I need something new, I start the subscription again.
 This way we can enjoy healthy meals like Chicken and Plantain Waffles with Bacon or Paleo Nachos.
 Yum.

-Sometimes I print the menu plan, highlight the recipes I plan to use, then write which meal I want to prepare on which day in my planner (2017 will be my first year trying Erin Condren Planner) and I’m done!
+Sometimes I print the menu plan, highlight the recipes I plan to use, then write which meal I want to prepare on which day in my planner and I'm done!
 On shopping day I simply grab my list and go.
-I love how the list is divided per meal, so if I choose not to use one recipe I can just eliminate those items easily. *there’s even a solution for when I leave my grocery list at home… keep reading!
+I love how the list is divided per meal, so if I choose not to use one recipe I can just eliminate those items easily. *there's even a solution for when I leave my grocery list at home… keep reading!

 The beauty of the Paleo plan is that I can add a side salad and for my children, I add some form of grain like bread, rice or even some potatoes.

 Here are a few photos of my emeals: